Practical Steps for Positive Workplaces (online)

 Please get in touch if you have not received this information within three working days of the course start date.

 The certificate will show your name, the course title and the dates of the course you attended.
-You will also be able to download your certificate or share it on social media if you choose to do so.
+You will be able to download your certificate, as well as share it on social media if you choose to do so.

 Fees